YtzBeno/elliptic-curve-noir/README.md

 ## Supported curves

-The `elliptic-curve-noir` contract supports up to 256-bit curves.
-However, it has been extensively tested for the following curves:
+The `elliptic-curve-noir` contract has been extensively tested for the following curves:

 - `secp256k1`
 - `secp224k1`